zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-amazon.md

 [alone,] walking alone, standing alone, sitting alone, lying alone, alone in order to go into the village [, go alone] Alone return, sitting alone, alone, alone, live, act, turn up, guard, make survival, make survival."
-In order to use a borderland accommodation, you should be alone like a rhino horn.
+In order to use a borderland accommodation, you should be alone like a rhinoceros horn.

 Because then, the eloquent person said,